 In winter, make sure that you keep the ice from freezing over completely.
 Either break the ice gently or keep a ball that will float, like a tennis ball in the pond, to stop it from freezing completely.

 How To Put Plants In A Wildlife Pond?

 When buying aquatic plants, they sometimes come in plastic baskets.
 These are great for keeping the roots and potting compost in place.
 I would recommend that if the plants come like this, it is best to transfer them to fabric plant pots.

 I used plastic pots, and they almost always cracked, allowing the soil into the water.
 Most aquatic stores or nurseries will sell the fabric pots separately, but I use them from Amazon.
-They don’t crack, and I have never had any problems with them.
+They won’t crack, and I have never had any problems with them.

-When filling the soil into the mesh pot, I usually fill it about two-thirds full of soil.
-I then place the plant into it before adding soil so that it sits just under the top.
+When filling the soil into the mesh pot, I usually serve it with about two-thirds of the dirt.
+I earth to place the plant before adding soil so that it sits just under the top.
 Please put it in a bucket of water for a couple of minutes to water it, and then cover the top with a gravel layer.

-Some plants are oxygenators and are mean to be submerged, but most are not.
-If it is not, then place the plant into the water in its final position.
-If you need to prop it up to make sure it is not fully submerged, you can use bricks, stones, or upturned plant pots.
+Some plants are oxygenators meant to be submerged, but most are not.
+If it is not, place the plant in its final position in the water.
+If you need to prop it up to ensure it is not fully submerged, you can use bricks, stones, or upturned plant pots.

 There are three main types of plants for ponds.
 These are:

 Floating Plants To Attract Wildlife

 These should sit on the surface of the water.
-However, be careful as they can easily spread and become invasive.
+However, be careful as they can quickly spread and become invasive.

 - Water Soldier